-- 1. Tops must meet all guidelines in this dress code including, but not limited to, fit and length - 2.
-All shirts must have sleeves.
-Bare midriff, see-through and/or cutout clothing; tank tops, tube tops, spaghetti strap dresses and sheer clothing are not permitted.
-Low-cut, revealing blouses may not be worn. - 3.
+- 1. Tops must meet all guidelines in this dress code including, but not limited to fit, length and style. - 2.
+All shirts, etc. must have sleeves.
+Bare midriff, see-through and/or cutout clothing; tank tops, spaghetti strap dresses and sheer clothing are not permitted.
+Low-cut revealing blouses may not be worn. - 3.
 Because of safety concerns, building administrators reserve the right to prohibit the wearing of items of clothing or attire deemed unsafe or inappropriate.
 Inappropriate attire can, for example, cause a safety concern during a fire event, or during other situations demanding quick building evacuation.